 On the Deployment Schedule page, set the Time based on the Client Local Time.
 Select the Software Available Time to As Soon as possible and the Installation deadline to 7 days (this is by default).
 However, 7 days is a lot of time, so I am going to select As soon as possible.
 Click Next.

 User Experience: On the User Experience window, you can configure user visual experience, deadline behavior, Device restart behavior.
 Choose the settings as shown in the below screenshot and click Next.

 Create Microsoft Edge Updates Deployment Package

-The deployment package contains the MS Edge software updates that is deployed to computers.
+The deployment package that we create contains the MS Edge software updates downloaded by ADR and the same set of updates are deployed to computers.
 I recommend creating a new deployment package for Microsoft Edge updates because you can later verify the updates included in the deployment package.